 - Once you turn 65, you can still make tax-free withdrawals for eligible medical expenses or you can make penalty-free withdrawals from your HSA for any reason.
 You still have to pay taxes on the funds, but you can use them to supplement your income, take a trip or buy a hot tub.
 Note: The ability to use the funds for non-medical expenses at age 65 is why many people use HSAs as a de facto supplemental retirement account.

-- If you do withdraw your funds for a non-qualifying expense before you turn 65, you will have to pay taxes on the withdrawals and a penalty that is currently set at 10%.
+- If you do withdraw your funds for a non-qualifying expense before you turn 65, you will have to pay taxes on the withdrawals and 20% penalty.

 Learn five ways to save more for retirement in five minutes or less.